mariiak2021/SAOMv1-SAOMv2-and-PanoSAM/README.md

 ## News
 The code for training, testing and evaluation of SAOMv1, SAOMv2 and PanoSAM are released on 09.01.25.
 The re-training code can e used to fine-tune SAM model with any poind grid size and is topic agnostic (can be used for any simulator or domain) to output whole object segmentation masks.

-The SAOM and PanoSCU datasets will be released shortly.
+The SAOM dataset is released here: https://ro.ecu.edu.au/datasets/147/ and PanoSCU dataset can be requested privately.

 ## 💻 Installation